Discectomy Spine Surgery

 Herniated discs, or slipped discs, are a common back ailment and can be treated non-surgically in most cases.
 Sometimes, however, they’re a more serious issue.
 In these instances, the disc will need to be removed with a procedure called a discectomy.

-Dr. Robert S. Biscup is a leading spinal surgeon experienced in performing minimally invasive discectomies.
+Dr. Robert S. Biscup is a leading spine surgeon experienced in performing minimally invasive discectomies.
 With more than three decades of experience in treating a variety of spinal conditions, Dr. Biscup is an expert in determining whether surgery is a necessary approach.
 At Biscup Spine, we believe surgery should always be a last resort, and we’ll help you explore all other options first.

 Back Surgery Does Not Have to Put You Out of Action